skinfolabs/network-cisco-ccna-lab/README.md

 The configuration progresses from device naming and management access to VLAN segmentation, router-on-a-stick inter-VLAN routing, DHCP, DNS, WPA2-Personal wireless access, OSPF, SSH, ACL enforcement, PAT, HSRP, EtherChannel, STP, and centralized Syslog.
 Each service is introduced in dependency order so later security and redundancy controls operate on an established addressing and routing foundation.

-From a networking and cybersecurity perspective, the lab demonstrates segmentation, controlled administrative access, unused-port shutdown, sticky Port Security, source-based SSH restrictions, inter-VLAN isolation, encrypted management, gateway redundancy, loop prevention, link aggregation, and event collection.
+The lab demonstrates segmentation, controlled administrative access, unused-port shutdown, sticky Port Security, source-based SSH restrictions, inter-VLAN isolation, encrypted management, gateway redundancy, loop prevention, link aggregation, and event collection.
 The documented results distinguish configuration evidence from end-to-end validation and retain the limitations of the original laboratory tests.

 ## Objectives